 Make sure to ask the jeweler if you can have the leftover metal he cut from your ring.
 It's called the "cutout," and it's good to hold on to it in case you need to have your ring made larger in the future.

 How does a jeweler resize a ring to be larger?

 Making a ring larger is a more complicated process than making it smaller.
 It entails the jeweler stretching out the metal, and this can only be done up to half a size larger.
 If you need it to be larger than that, the jeweler will cut the band and add in an extra piece of metal, which he will then solder, clean and polish.
 As with making a ring smaller, simple bands are easier to make larger.
 For example, if your ring has channel settings, it might be necessary to rearrange the stones during the process of resizing the ring.

 If your sparkler is set in a full eternity band, it can't really be resized.
 Because the stones are set all the way around the band, there's no bare metal to work with.
 "Also, if your ring needs to go up or down more than two sizes, there can be significant stress put on the ring.
 Depending on the design, resizing may not be possible."

 How long does it take to resize a ring?

 "Resizing a ring usually takes one to two weeks," says Gandia.
 That means you'll have it back on your finger in no time!

-"On occasion, a ring may need a sizing assistant in the form of a bar or two small beads added to the interior of the ring," Gandia describes.
-"These will decrease the ring by approximately a quarter size, but they're more often used to address issues like the swinging of a top-heavy and large diamond ring.
-The beads will anchor the ring against your finger so the diamond will stay put."
+If your ring is very slightly too big, you may notice the stone moves from one side of your finger to another, jeweler's will typically place a sizing assistant in the ring.
+A sizing assistant is a bar or two small beads that are added to the interior of the ring.
+"Sizing assistants will decrease the ring by approximately a quarter of a size, but they're more often used to address issues like the swinging of a top-heavy and large diamond ring.
+The beads will anchor the ring against your finger so the diamond will stay put," explains Gandia.